NaluKit/nalu/etc/wiki/xx. Controller & Component.md

 It is possible to call the `getController`-method inside the `render`-method to obtain values from the controller.

 ### Adding Composites to a Controller
 In order to use composite controllers in Nalu, you have to add the `Composite` annotation to a controller.
-THe `Composites` annotation will have another `Composite` annotation for each composite.
+The `Composites` annotation will have another `Composite` annotation for each composite.

 Here an example of how to use composites in a controller.
 This example shows a controller, which uses two composites: